 Sex Industry Slavery: Protecting Canada’s Youth

 Sexual exploitation and human sex trafficking is a multi-billion-dollar international industry that preys on youth.
-Featuring new research, fresh perspectives, and practical solutions, this book by Robert Chrismas, a veteran police officer, is an impactful read for anyone who wants to know more about a serious Canadian problem and what can be done about it.
+Written by veteran police officer Robert Chrismas, Sex Industry Slavery is an impactful read for anyone who wants to know more about this serious Canadian problem.

 - World Rights